avoss/ankijazz/README.md

 - spell types (done)

 Bugs:
+- double ## and bb are completely eliminated by choosing the inverse accidental!
+No need to take care in badness() or so.
+- have fallback() with notationKey and badness()
 - enharmonic roots (e.g. B# Altered instead of C Altered)!
 - scales, modes, w/ or w/o guitar should share media
 - add scaleNotes back to deck?